WokLibCodeClub/breakout/step05-building_the_blocks/README.md

 4. Add the new block to the list of blocks (and how to remove a block from the list)

+   Every time we make a new block with the nested for loops we need to add it to the end of the list of blocks.

    The Python method for adding an item on to the end of a list is **append()**.
 If we type this Python code:
    ```
    my_list.append(new_item)
    ```
    this will add the object called new_item onto the end of the list called my_list.
 Think how you would adjust this code if you had a rectangle object called **block** which you wanted to add to the end of a list called **blocks**.

+   When the ball hits one of the blocks it destroys the block, so we need a way to remove a block from the list.
 There is also a Python method for removing an item from a list, called **pop()**.
 If we type:
    ```
    my_list.pop(unwanted_item)
    ```
    it does two things - it removes unwanted_item from the list and it shuffles all the other items in the list along so that there are no gaps in the list.

    Sometimes we only know the index number of the item we want to remove from the list.
-So if we wanted to remove the fourth item from a list (which has index 3) we would type:
+So if we wanted to remove the fourth item (which has index 3) from a list we would type:
    ```
    my_list.pop(my_list[3])
    ```
-   In the nested for loop for Breakout, as soon as we've made a new block with the Rect() function we need to add it to the list of blocks, so the next line of code should be and append() instruction.
+   In Breakout, as soon as we've made a new block with the Rect() function we need to add it to the list of blocks, so the next line of code should be an append() instruction.

 5. Try out your code to make the blocks